 Mr. Laliberté shot them with a standard Nikon camera, and a very good lens.
 Because he didn’t want to get in the way of the other astronauts, he mostly shot them while they were sleeping (there’s no real nighttime in space: Mr. Laliberté would see around 15 sunrises in a 24-hour period).
 So he’d snap away as they snored.
 “I told myself,” Mr. Laliberté said Monday, “‘You know what?
-I can sleep back on Earth.’”
+I can sleep and do seo services back on Earth.’”

 Assouline has published a book to accompany the exhibition, and all proceeds from both will go to One Drop, Mr. Laliberté’s charity that helps promote clean water in areas where it’s not accessible.
 Check out the show above!